 My First Yoga Class in Person In Over A Year!

-A flight of fifty steps later, I arrived at the yoga studio.
-I could feel the bracing in my chest melted as I reconnected with my yoga teacher, Bob and other fellow yogis.
+A flight of 50 steps later, I arrived at the yoga studio.
+I could feel the bracing in my chest melt as I reconnected with Bob and other fellow yogis.
 Everyone’s smiles and genuine greetings warmed my heart, brought a smile to my face.
 It was hard to turn around and not take the yoga class.

 Now of course, there was a little “glitch” according to Mindy, a fellow yogi.
 The AC was not working, and she placed a fan at the back of the class.
-The studio has big windows that let in all this wonderful sun, but which also can warm up the studio quiet quickly.
-I could tell that expansion that I felt in my body came to a big sigh, “Oh No, this will be inadvertently a hot yoga class!”
-It was so interesting to observe my nervous system quickly move through the different states from survival mode of fear and freeze, of not wanting to take the yoga class after the pandemic, to getting excited when seeing my fellow yogi, back to shut down mode at the thought of having no AC in the studio.
+The studio has big windows that let in all this wonderful sun, but which also can warm up the studio quite quickly.
+Meanwhile, I could tell that expansion that I felt in my body came to a big sigh, “Oh No, this will be inadvertently a hot yoga class!”
+It was interesting to observe my nervous system move through the different states.
+A first if was survival mode of fear and freeze, of not wanting to take the yoga class after the pandemic, to getting excited when seeing my fellow yogi, back to shut-down mode at the thought of having no AC in the studio.

-Bob and Mindy got some Yoga blankets, and along with other yogis, started to hang the blankets on the windows to block the sun and I also joined them.
-There was something about the action of hanging the blankets, chatting with others and laughing at how we were determined to take this yoga class, AC or Not.
-All that helped my mindset shift from wanting to give up on taking the yoga class anre return home, to thinking that surely I can take a yoga class, seeing how everyone was doing their best to make it work.
-I felt connected to the other yogi as we hung together the blankets for a common cause of taking the yoga class together, in person, and not on zoom.
+Bob and Mindy got some Yoga blankets, and along with other yogis, started to hang the blankets on the windows to block the sun.
+I also joined them.
+There was something about the action of hanging the blankets, chatting with others and laughing at how we were determined to take this yoga class, AC or not.
+All that helped my mindset shift from giving up on the yoga class, to thinking that surely I can take a yoga class, seeing how everyone was doing their best to make it work.
+Because of this, I felt connected to the other yogis as we hung together the blankets for a common cause of taking the yoga class together, in person, and not on Zoom.
 We were in this together!

 What was it about the pandemic that made human connection so valuable?
-Was that the in person human connection became so hard to come by that when we come by it, it is so valuable and we will do our best to preserve it and nurture it?
-Or are we so starved for human connection since the pandemic, that we will nurture any in person connection and are more invested in it?
+Was it that in-person human connection became so hard to come by that when we come by it, it is so valuable and we do our best to preserve it and nurture it?
+Or are we so starved for human connection since the pandemic, that we will nurture any in-person connection and are more invested in it?

-These are some of my stories about merging from the pandemic, tethered to my nervous system that shares the same characteristics as everyone else; operating from the fight, flight or freeze when life does not feel safe and there is a need to self-protect, and then moving to feeling safe and being able to feel connected again to myself and others.
-Navigating these transitions while being kind to myself and others, and knowing that we are all in merging together.
+These are some of my stories about merging from the pandemic, tethered to my nervous system that shares the same characteristics as everyone else; operating from the fight, flight, or freeze when life does not feel safe and there is a need to self-protect, and then moving to feeling safe and being able to feel connected again to myself and others.
+Navigating these transitions while being kind to myself and others, and knowing that we are all emerging together.

-How are you merging from the pandemic?
+How are you emerging from the pandemic?
 What thoughts are you having before having your “first ever since the pandemic” started?
-What feelings come up along with that and what sensations come up in your body?
+As a result, what feelings come up along with that, and what sensations come up in your body?
 How do you navigate them?
-Do you remain in these thoughts, feelings and sensations, or do you move beyond them?
+Do you remain in these thoughts, feelings, and sensations, or do you move beyond them?
 What helps you move beyond them?
-Or maybe you don’t feel that you ready to move beyond them?
+Or maybe you don’t feel that you are ready to move beyond them?
 And if not now, then when?
-What small tiny steps do you take to merge back to a life fully lived, connected to what is meaningful to you and others, uninhibited by fear for safety?
+What tiny steps do you take to merge back to a life fully lived, connected to what is meaningful to you and others, uninhibited by fear for safety?

 Join me on my journey as I reflect and tell stories of the small steps that I am taking to merge back fully to life, and I welcome you sharing your stories!
 We are all in this together!
 Recovery to wholeness is not an isolated individual journey.
-It is to be shared with others.
+It is to be shared with others especially as we are getting back to normal after this pandemic.
 We are not meant to cut our own hair, and need someone else to do it with us.
-(Unless maybe you can figure out how to cut the back of your hair, then, you are super talented!
-But most of us need each other to live life fully!)
+Unless maybe you can figure out how to cut the back of your hair, then, you are super talented!
+But most of us need each other to live life fully!